Building Chinese Web Sites using PHP

 But if you decided to use GB or Big5 encoding to enter Chinese characters in your HTML documents, you may to need to verify those applications to make sure they support GB or Big5 encoding.

 The HTML document travel path diagram can also help you to troubleshoot problem in displaying Chinese Web pages.
-The best strategy to use diagnostic tool to capture the HTML document at different steps and review it to see if there are any damages.
+The best strategy is to use diagnostic tool to capture the HTML document at different steps and review it to see if there are any damages.

 Chinese Character Set Encoding Options